JhonataMorais/twitter-app/README.md

-# twitter-app
+# Twitter App
-A application based on twitter, in real time using javascript for all platforms with ReactJS, React Native and NodeJS
+An application based on twitter, in real time using javascript for all platforms with ReactJS, React Native and NodeJS